Tutorial: Create a WooCommerce Online Food Ordering System for a Restaurant

 - Add any introductory text that you want to display above or below the order form.

-- Add various subheadings to the page – one for each section of your restaurant menu.
+- You can then add various subheadings to the page.
+Create a subheading for each section of your restaurant menu.
 (You need a subheading for each of the Product Categories you created in step 1b earlier.)
 For example you might add subheadings for Starters, Main Courses, Desserts and so on.

 2c.
 Add product tables to the page